nugrezo/stockphony/README.md

 5. **JavaScript**

 JavaScript is employed for adding interactivity and functionality to the application.
-From handling user interactions to managing asynchronous requests, JavaScript enhances the overall responsiveness of the Threadify.
+From handling user interactions to managing asynchronous requests, JavaScript enhances the overall responsiveness of the Stockphony.

 ## 6 - Features